armbian/autotests/README.md

 # How to start?

+1. Clone sources and go inside folder autotests

 	git clone https://github.com/armbian/autotests
 	cd autotests

+2. Then edit userconfig/configuration.sh

+- set wlan SSID/password
+- set test subnet or IP address(s)
+- set MAC address of your BT device (Anroid phone for example)

+Optional:

+- change numer of passes
+- change stress time in seconds

 	./go.sh

-Then edit userconfig/configuration.sh and add wlan SSID/password, testing subnet or address(s), ...

 # What this tool does?